From tractor clutches to organ transport...

 The Lamborghini relationship goes all the way back to 1963 and the choice to put Pirelli rubber on the 350 GTV.
 Since then, every Lamborghini has arrived wearing Pirelli rubber and many models have tires that are made to measure by the Pirelli factory.

 Ever wondered why Lamborghini cars have always been thin on the ground in racing?
 The man himself believed it was a waste of time and resources and refused to start a factory race team.
 It was a strict rule at Lamborghini until recently when the company allied itself with the Swiss watchmaker brand Blancpain to form Automobili Lamborghini S.p.A.

-Anyone who was anyone in the 1960s owned a Miura, including Frank Sinatra who's model was orange, with orange shag carpeting and wild boar skin seats.
+Anyone who was anyone in the 1960s owned a Miura, including Frank Sinatra, whose model was orange with orange shag carpeting and wild boar skin seats.
 It was Sinatra who's credited with announcing: "You buy a Ferrari when you want to be somebody.
 You buy a Lamborghini when you are somebody."

 When Chrysler bought Lamborghini in the late 1980s, they stretched a Lamborghini Jalpa's chassis, gave it four doors and called it the Portofino.
 It never made it from concept, thankfully, but the design cues lived on in with the Dodge Intrepid.
 The 1980s were truly a decade for crazy concepts.

 There are two versions of how the Countach got its name, and the one given by Balboni varies from the one told by the head of the Countach's design team, Marcello Gandini.
 Gandini's story is a long drawn out explanation about a tall man with large hands he worked with that spoke using Piedmontese dialect.
 The man would use the exclamation "Cuntacc!" a lot, and according to Gandini that literally meant "plague" or "contagion," but was used more to express amazement.